alanzchen/static-motion/README.md

 4. Bang!
 Wait a few minutes and your site will be up!
 5. Want to have Google Analytics and Disqus?
 See [customization](https://staticmotion.zenan.ch/customization).

+## Updating Your Site

+You can set up [cron jobs](https://docs.travis-ci.com/user/cron-jobs/) in your Travis CI project.
+However, if you wish to update your site immediately, please manually rebuild your project in Travis CI.

+Committing directly to your Github repository to trigger Travis CI rebuild **is highly discouraged**.

+## Upgrading Your Static Motion

+Simply merge this repository with your repository.

 ## Debugging

 As [notion.so](https://notion.so) make changes to their template, this utility may break at any time.